The 99 Cent Chef picked a damp day to shoot his latest lunch truck video and was amply rewarded with a huge and tasty $5 sandwich.

 - 1/4 onion - chopped

-- 1 tbsp. chopped garlic - from jar or fresh
+- 1 tablespoon chopped garlic - from jar or fresh

-- 2 tbsp. lime or lemon juice - fresh or from bottle
+- 2 tablespoon lime or lemon juice - fresh or from bottle

-- 1 tbsp. oil for sliced chicken or pork cutlets, or ground turkey and chicken.
+- 1 tablespoon oil - for sliced chicken or pork cutlets, or ground turkey and chicken.

 - Salt and pepper to taste